by D.J. Sylvis

 Alex.
 Love.
 I’m … glad to hear the garden is still blooming.

 I know it’s always felt like more of your place, you and the unending lineup of deer, raccoons, the occasional marmoset sneaking in to raid the papaya tree … but I did love it there, not just for you, but … for you.
 For your hands thrust into the dirt, humming pop songs when you didn’t know I could hear, or having our churrasco there on weekends, keeping Cas and Pol out of the street by force of sheer will … or sitting to watch the evening deepen at the end of a day.
 It’s a special place to me, and I miss it … miss you.
 I’m … I promise, love, when I’m done here … no, I know I can’t wait for that.
 I get what you’ve been saying.
-I’m not taking chances with us.
+I’m not taking chances with this.

 I read the poem you mentioned.
 I like the final stanza better: